illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-packer/Readme.md

 # Tooling Assignment Packer

-Provide the required screenshots to show the completion of the tutorial for the local Packer build and the remote Build Server build.
+Provide the required screenshots to show the completion of the tutorial.

 ## Vagrant Box List

-Take a screenshot of the command: `vagrant box list` to show the ubuntu-server on your local host.
+Take a screenshot of the command: `vagrant box list` to show the required ubuntu-servers on your laptop.
+The output should show two Vagrant Boxes you built.

+* ubuntu-vault-server
+* ubuntu-vanilla-server

 ## Deliverable